Leeb Capital Management (LCM) Performance Results: Large Cap Growth Composite

 Leeb Capital Management (“LCM”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared this report in compliance with the GIPS Standards.
-LCM has been independently verified for the periods 4/1/99 through 12/31/17.
+LCM has been independently verified for the periods 4/1/99 through 12/31/20.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-The Income & Growth Composite has been examined for the periods 12/1/99 – 12/31/2018.
-The verification and performance examination reports are available upon request.
-Verification does not ensure the accuracy of any specific composite presentation.
+The Large-Cap Growth The verification reports are available upon request.
+Verification does not ensure the accuracy of any specific GIPS report.

 1.)
 Leeb Capital Management (“LCM”) is a registered investment advisor with the Securities and Exchange Commission.
 Prior to 2001, the firm was doing business as Money Growth Institute.
 Leeb Capital Management provides equity money management to retail and institutional investors.
 LCM’s Large Cap Growth Composite (“Composite”) represents all fee- paying accounts with assets greater than $250,000 that are managed in accordance with LCM’s Large Cap Growth (“LCG”) investment strategy.
 This strategy invests in equities that are managed with a view towards growth, capital appreciation and preservation of capital.
 The two major tenets of LCM’s Growth investment strategy include the selection of stocks within sectors whose projected growth is higher relative to that of the market, and those stocks which are more cheaply valued than the market on a PEG basis.